Revisiting One of the Best Viral Marketing Campaigns of All Time

 At the time of its release, online marketing wasn’t the thing it is today.
 But the marketers behind The Blair Witch Project saw the web as a great opportunity.

-At the core of their marketing campaign was this website.
+At the core of their marketing campaign was one website (Which has unfortunately shut down since then).
 While pretty much every movie released today has a website or at least a web page, back in the late 90s that wasn’t really the case.

 Perhaps more importantly, the marketers used the website to lay the groundwork for this “true story”.
 They kept adding new information—from pictures and footage to journal entries and interviews with “family members”—to keep people coming back and spreading the word.